ry-v1/Notes/Apache Iceberg The Definitive Guide.md

     - Data lakehouse is the table format providing a metadata/abstraction layer between the engine and storage for them to interact more intelligently.
     - Table formats create an abstraction layer on top of file storage that enables better consistency, performance, and ACID guarantees when working with data directly on data lake storage.
     - A table format is a method of structuring a dataset’s files to present them as a unified “table.”
+    - Flaw that led to challenges with the Hive table format was that the definition of the table was based on the contents of directories, not on the individual datafiles.
+    - Modern table formats took this approach of defining tables as a canonical list of files, providing metadata for engines informing which files make up the table, not which directories.
+This more granular approach to defining “what is a table” unlocked the door to features such as ACID transactions, time travel, and more.

+#### The Apache Iceberg Architecture
+    -This metadata tree breaks down the metadata of the table into four components:
+        - Manifest file - A list of datafiles, containing each datafile’s location/path and key metadata about those datafiles, which allows for creating more efficient execution plans.
+        - Manifest list - Files that define a single snapshot of the table as a list of manifest files along with stats on those manifests that allow for creating more efficient execution plans.
+        - Metadata file - Files that define a table’s structure, including its schema, partitioning scheme, and a listing of snapshots.
+        - Catalog - Tracks the table location (similar to the Hive Metastore), but instead of containing a mapping of table name -> set of directories, it contains a mapping of table name -> location of the table’s most recent metadata file.
+Several tools, including a Hive Metastore, can be used as a catalog.

+#### Key Features of Apache Iceberg
+    - ACID transactions
+        - Apache Iceberg uses optimistic concurrency control to enable ACID guarantees, even when you have transactions being handled by multiple readers and writers.
+        - Optimistic concurrency assumes transactions won’t conflict and checks for conflicts only when necessary, aiming to minimize locking and improve performance.
+        - This way, you can run transactions on your data lakehouse that either commit or fail and nothing in between.
+        - A pessimistic concurrency model, which uses locks to prevent conflicts between transactions, assuming conflicts are likely to occur, was unavailable in Apache Iceberg at this time.
+        - Concurrency guarantees are handled by the catalog, as it is typically a mechanism that has built-in ACID guarantees.
+    - Partition evolution
+        - With Apache Iceberg you can update how the table is partitioned at any time without the need to rewrite the table and all its data.
+        - Since partitioning has everything to do with the metadata, the operations needed to make this change to your table’s structure are quick and cheap.
+    - Hidden partitioning
+        - In Iceberg, partitioning occurs in two parts:
+            - the column, which physical partitioning should be based on
+            - an optional transform to that value including functions such as bucket, truncate, year, month, day, and hour.
+            - The ability to apply a transform eliminates the need to create new columns just for partitioning.
+    - Row-level table operations
+        - You can optimize the table’s row-level update patterns to take one of two forms: copy-on-write (COW) or merge-on-read (MOR).
+        - When using COW, for a change of any row in a given datafile, the entire file is rewritten (with the row-level changemade in the new file) even if a single record in it is updated.
+        - When using MOR, for any row-level updates, only a new file that contains the changes to the affected row that is reconciled on reads is written.
+This gives flexibility to speed up heavy update and delete workloads.
+    - Time travel
+        - Apache Iceberg provides immutable snapshots, so the information for the table's historical state is accessible, allowing you to run queries on the state of the table at a given point in time in the past
+    - Version rollback
+        - Not only does Iceberg’s snapshot isolation allow you to query the data as it is, but it also reverts the table’s current state to any of those previous snapshots.
+    - Schema evolution
+        - Tables change, whether that means adding/removing a column, renaming a column, or changing a column’s data type.

+## The Architecture of Apache Iceberg